• Skip to primary navigation

 2. Trim the root end.
 (This is the little nub from where it attaches.)

-3. Slice the brussels sprouts in half lengthwise, cutting through the root end.
+3. Slice the Brussels sprouts half lengthwise, cutting through the root end.

 5. Gently separate the slices with your hands.